confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 ### CQRS and Event Sourcing

-**CQRS** (Command Query Responsibility Segregation) and Event Sourcing are powerful architectural patterns that work brilliantly together.
+*CQRS* (Command Query Responsibility Segregation) and *Event Sourcing* are powerful architectural patterns that work brilliantly together.
 Here's why they matter for modern applications:

-- **CQRS:** Divides your application into command (write) and query (read) sides
+- **CQRS:** Divides your application into command (write) and query (read) purviews
 - **Event Sourcing:** Records all changes to application state as a sequence of events

 This pizza application demonstrates CQRS by separating the ordering system (command) from the status tracking system (query), using Kafka as the communication layer that facilitates event sourcing.